explainers-by-googlers/selective-permissions-intervention/README.md

 ### The Intervention 🛡️

 This intervention will cause the Permissions Policy checks for the given APIs to be denied when the browser determines that an “ad script” attempted to call the API.
+Here is the [proposed patch](https://github.com/w3c/webappsec-permissions-policy/pull/572) to Permissions Policy.

 #### Ad Classification